 Also, entertainment companies are taking a similar business strategy by releasing content in advance.
 Walt Disney released family-friendly blockbusters three months earlier than planned on its streaming platform Disney+.
 Other businesses too, have launched online services that offer recipes and other skill-building courses.

 Companies have had to shift customers to online channels that previously relied on physical operations because of directives and regulations.
 For instance, membership gyms now offer hundreds of free online home exercise courses.

 On the other hand, companies with virtual capabilities, like Cisco’s Webex, assisted schools and universities as they transitioned to remote learning.
 They provide free tools for teachers, students, and parents to support the online learning journey.

 To build and scale online channels with significant demand from customers’ needs increasingly becoming digital, the shift will keep dramatically increasing online traffic, post-pandemic.

 Establishing Long-term Connections with Customers

-- Companies can create a foundation of goodwill and long-lasting emotional connections with the customers.
-That is if they revise their customer experience strategy efforts.
-To enable to meet the fundamental needs of their customers, like convenience, security and safety.
+- Companies can create a foundation of goodwill and long-lasting emotional connections with customers if they revise their customer experience strategy efforts.
+This enables them to meet the fundamental needs of their customers, like convenience, security, and safety.